A Laurent series proof of the Habsieger-Kadell $q$-Morris Identity: Introduction

 \section{Introduction}

 This paper is closely related to the well-known Dyson's ex-conjecture.
-The conjecture was made by Freeman Dyson in 1962 when studying Statistical theory of energy levels of complex systems \cite{dyson1962}. \begin{thm} For nonnegative integers $a_0,\ldots,a_n$,
+The conjecture was made by Freeman Dyson in 1962 when studying statistical theory of energy levels of complex systems \cite{dyson1962}. \begin{thm} For nonnegative integers $a_0,\ldots,a_n$,

 where $\CT_{\mathbf{x}}f(\mathbf{x})$ means to take the constant term in the Laurent expansion of $f(\mathbf{x})$ in the powers of $x_0,x_1,\ldots,x_n$. \end{thm} Dyson's ex-conjecture has been proved by many authors using different methods.
 See, e.g., \cite{Gessel-Lv-Xin-Zhou2008,good1,gunson,wilson,zeil1982}.
-Many variations of Dyson's ex-conjecture have been found, such as the famous Macdonald constant term conjecture \cite{Cherednik,macdonald}.
+Many variations of Dyson's ex-conjecture have been found, such as the famous Macdonald constant term conjectures \cite{Cherednik,macdonald}.
 Some of them are still not solved.
+See, e.g., \cite{baker-forr,CLWZ}.

 The $q$-analogous of the Dyson conjecture was made by Andrews \cite{andrews1975} in 1975. \begin{thm}[Zeilberger-Bressoud] For nonnegative integers $a_0,a_1,\dots,a_n$,